yuz203/dev-ent-java-microserv-spring-final-proj-template/README.md

 * Full integration with the latest **Spring** Framework: inversion of control, dependency injection, etc.
 * Packaging as a single war with embedded container (tomcat 9): No need to install a container separately on the host just run using the ``java -jar`` command
 * Writing a RESTful service using annotation: supports both XML and JSON request / response; simply use desired ``Accept`` header in your request
-* Exception mapping from application exceptions to the right HTTP response with exception details in the body
 * *Spring Data* Integration with just a few lines of configuration and familiar annotations.

 Here are some endpoints you can call: